SComps/MVSTRADER/README.md

 The latest XMIT date contains all the code.
 The REXX uploaded here may be older than the XMIT.
 Grab the PDF and the install REXX, as well as the XMIT.

-The short is upload the XMIT to your MVS
+The short is upload the XMIT to your MVS <B<USING BINARY TRANSFER</b>

 Upload the INSTALL script as TEXT